Thomson1923/Election_Analysis/README.md

 # Re: Analysis of Congressional Election Results

 # Overview
-## Per your request, we developed code that tabulated Congressional election voting results from raw data in .csv format (**INSERT LINK**) and created a simple text output to summarize the outcome of the election (**INSERT LINK**).
+## Per your request, we developed code that tabulated Congressional election voting results from raw data in .csv format (https://github.com/Thomson1923/Election_Analysis/blob/main/Resources/election_results.csv) and created a simple text output to summarize the outcome of the election (**INSERT LINK**).
 As discussed, the code developed for this election (** INSERT LINK **) can be easily modified to tabulate votes and produce output for other elections.

 # Election Audit Results
 ## Key results from the Congressional election are as follows: